cse-sim/cse/doc/src/docs/input-data/izxfer.md

 }}

 Give izHConst for a conductive transfer between zones.
 Give izNVType other than NONE and the following variables for a convective (air) transfer between the zones or between a zone and outdoors.
-Both may be given if desired.
-Not known to work properly as of July 2011
+Both may be given if desired: izHConst combines correctly with izNVType=ONEWAY or TWOWAY, but is currently ignored without warning when izNVType selects an AirNet type (e.g. AIRNETIZ, AIRNETEXT, AIRNETHORIZ)

 ### izHConst